-ICAT gives small business government contractors a quick, affordable and easy-to-use solution that enables growing companies to meet the requirements of an adequate accounting system.
-See how ICAT fills the gap for DCAA compliance using QuickBooks, or learn more about Federal Contract Cost Accounting with our online video training.
+ICAT gives small business government contractors a quick, affordable, and easy-to-use solution that enables growing companies to meet the requirements of an adequate accounting system.
+Explore ICAT's cost accounting and reporting features, and learn how ICAT fills the gap for DCAA compliance using QuickBooks.

 What you need to know about Standard Form 1408 and the preaward accounting system review.

 How to Set Up an Indirect Cost Pool Structure in QuickBooks

 How to structure a QuickBooks chart of accounts for government contracts and DCAA compliance.